 Faculty Advisors, Professional Advisors and Academic Support.
-Advising in the is mandatory for every student, every semester.
-Academic advising in the is done jointly by trained professional staff and faculty advisors.
+Advising in the College of Engineering is mandatory for every student, every semester.
+Academic advising in the College of Engineering is done jointly by trained professional staff and faculty advisors.
 Typically, first- and second-year students are assigned to a professional staff advisor in order to assist students in their transition to college, aid students in navigating the University, and collaborate in course selection and academic planning.
 Faculty advisors typically meet with engineering students with junior or senior standing in order to assist students in their course selection, counsel them in meeting their educational and career goals, and provide discipline-specific mentorship.
-Faculty advisors and professional staff advisors are assigned to students entering the according to the student’s major.
-The provides additional content-specific academic support via the Engineering Tutoring Center.
+Faculty advisors and professional staff advisors are assigned to students entering the College of Engineering according to the student’s major.
+The College of Engineering provides additional content-specific academic support via the Engineering Tutoring Center.
 The Engineering Tutoring Center is staffed by undergraduate engineering students and provides 40+ hours of weekly tutoring to all students on a walk-in basis.

 School Academic Requirements

-Students in the must complete the following requirements:
+Students in the College of Engineering must complete the following requirements:

 General Education Requirements.
 The University has adopted General Education Requirements in a variety of curricular areas, which must be satisfied as part of every bachelor’s degree program.
 Additionally, each student must demonstrate competency in the University of Connecticut’s five fundamental areas.
 These requirements appear in the “General Education Requirements” section of this Catalog.